ppone/docs/accounting/intacct.md

 ### Manual Customer Imports

 You can import customers from Intacct into Invoiced as a one-time import.
-This will import your entire A/R customer list.
-You generally wouldn't need to run manual imports if you are using accounting sync.
-For example, you might run this if you are setting up your Invoiced account for the first time.
+Why might you use this?
+The accounting sync will only import customers that have invoices, whereas a manual import will bring in your entire A/R customer list.

 Instructions: